Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: Appendix

 \paragraph{Incorporating preference vectors.} \pareto{Pareto} fronts are generated as in \cite{yang2024rewards}.
 One point to consider while evaluating empirical \pareto{Pareto} fronts is to incorporate user preferences for a particular objective.
 For instance, in the case of 2 objectives, in RiC \cite{yang2024rewards}, scalarization tuples are passed as in-context human preferences.
 Preference tuple $w = (w_{1},w_{2})$ for the two reward dimensions is passed to the model at inference time to adjust the LLM policy according to the user preferences.
 It is necessary to map these scalarization tuples $w$ to the desired rewards that will be used as conditioning in prompts.
-Similarly, for the two objective case, HaM \cite{mukherjee2024multi} uses prompts at inference time and clusters them.
+Similarly, for the two objective case, PARM uses prompts at inference time and clusters them.
 Then, they take two diverse policies, apply each policy to each cluster, and compute a multi-objective reward vector for all policy-cluster pairs.
 A single point in the plots is a reward vector for the policy-cluster pair.
-For a fair comparison, \MOPO{MOPO} should also incorporate the preference vectors at inference time.
+For a fair comparison, \MOPO{MOPO} should also incorporate the preferences at inference time (in terms of which objective should be primary).
 For $K$ objectives, one idea would be to solve $K$ separate optimization problems as in Problem \eqref{eq:main-obj}, one for each objective being the "main" objective.
 However, this is not efficient since if the LLM had $m$ parameters, the space complexity of representing $K$ policies would be $Km$.